You can connect to Neptune using one of the five connection modes:

 All tracking calls (like

-We recommend using Neptune with persistent disks to be able to restore tracked data in case your machine got restarted (e.g. spot instances) or in case there were some connectivity issues with Neptune servers.
+We recommend using Neptune with persistent disks to be able to restore tracked data in case your machine restarts (e.g. spot instances) or in case of connectivity issues with Neptune servers.

 Neptune triggers disk flushing: